 To get started, go to the Issues section in the CodeStream pane and connect to your team's issue tracking service.

-Once you’re connected, you’ll be able to see all of the issues assigned to you, filtered by project, board, list, and others, customized as you see fit.
+Once connected, see all of the issues assigned to you, filtered by project, board, list, and others, customized as you see fit.
 You can even connect to multiple services.

 Click an issue to get started working on it.